huggingface/blog/fine-tune-whisper-multilingual-asr.md

 The Whisper checkpoints come in five configurations of varying model size.
 The smallest four are trained on either English-only or multilingual data.
 The largest checkpoint is multilingual only.
-All the pre-trained checkpoints are available on the [🤗 Hub](https://huggingface.co/models?other=whisper).
+All nine of the pre-trained checkpoints are available on the [🤗 Hub](https://huggingface.co/models?other=whisper).
 The checkpoints are summarised in the following table with links to the models on the Hub:

 | Size   | Layers | Width | Heads | Parameters | English-only                                         | Multilingual                                      |
 |--------|--------|-------|-------|------------|------------------------------------------------------|---------------------------------------------------|